mmirman/caledon/README.md

 Background
 ----------

 * This is part of my masters thesis.
 Feedback would be appreciated.
+Considering this, it is still in the very early research stages.
+Syntax is liable to change, there will be bugs, and it doesn't yet have IO (I'm still working out how to do IO cleanly, but this WILL come).

 * Its named caledon after the "New Caledonian Crow" - a crow which can make tools and meta tools.
 Since this language supports meta programming with holes, implicits, polymorphism, and dependent types, I thought this crow might be a good masscot.
 Also, file extensions are ".ncc"